Webhooks

 Webhook Signature Verification

-The raw HMAC algorithm plus copy-paste handlers in Python, Go, Ruby, and PHP.
+The raw HMAC algorithm plus standard-library examples in Node.js, Python, Go, Ruby, and PHP.

 Webhook Endpoints API